nrkno/sofie-core/packages/documentation/docs/user-guide/installation/installing-connections-and-additional-hardware/ffmpeg-installation.md

-# Adding FFmpeg and ffprobe to your PATH on Windows
+# Adding FFmpeg and FFprobe to your PATH on Windows

 Some parts of Sofie (specifically the Package Manager) require that [`FFmpeg`](https://www.ffmpeg.org/) and [`FFprobe`](https://ffmpeg.org/ffprobe.html) be available in your `PATH` environment variable.
 This guide will go over how to download these executables and add them to your `PATH`.